skywolf829/NeuralStreamFunction/README.md

 conda activate NDSF
 ```

 Creating the environment will take a while.
-It took our windows machine roughly 1 hour to create the environment.
-Next, navigate to https://pytorch.org/get-started/locally/ and follow instructions to install pytorch.
+Once thats finished and the environment has been activated, navigate to https://pytorch.org/get-started/locally/ and follow instructions to install pytorch on your machine.

 For instance:
 ```